BenRoss92/quiz/README.md

 2. Install Bundler: `$ gem install bundler`
 3. Install gems: `$ bundle`
 4. *Optional: Add your own time limits, questions and options inside this spreadsheet - `/app/lib/question_list.csv`*
+5. Run tests - To run back-end Ruby unit and feature tests, run `$ rspec`.
+To run front-end JavaScript unit tests, open the SpecRunner - `$ open spec/javascripts/SpecRunner.html`
-4. Run the app - run `$ rackup` and visit http://localhost:9292/ in a browser
+6. Run the app - run `$ rackup` and visit http://localhost:9292/ in a browser

 ## Currently working on

-- Rewriting Javascript using OOP with unit and feature tests
+- Rewriting JavaScript using OOP with unit and feature tests
 - Rewriting AJAX to use internal API

 ## User stories